EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 - Depending on the context and purpose of the software tests different [software testing tactics][software-testing-tactics] can be chosen.
 - **Test-First Policy** in [**Test Driven Development**][test-driven-development] is one promising approach to ensure to the testability of software under test (SUT).
   Tests are written just before writing the code that make the tests pass.
-  By following this approach the software is written in and refactored into small testable units right from the start.
+  By following this approach the software is written in and refactored into small testable units right from the start instead of refactoring the code for testability afterwards when tests are added to already existing implementations.
 - **F.I.R.S.T.
 Principles of Testing** describe beneficial properties of software tests:
   - *Fast*: tests should run fast to ensure rapid feedback to detect errors fast and early.
   - *Isolated/Independent*: tests should focus on one particular responsibility or aspect in a software unit, other factors should not influence the result of the tests.